Investigating the relationship between graph eigenvector ordering and the signal processing dual: Introduction

-In graph signal processing, signals reside on the vertices of a graph, and the topology of the graph encodes the inherent ordering or relationship between signal components.
-However the graph frequency components are usually assumed to be linearly ordered \cite{shuman2013emerging} \cite{ortega2018graph}, \cite{sandryhaila2014discrete}: this has consequences for defining frequency bands, smoothness, sampling patterns and filtering schemes.
-The existence of sparse eigen vectors for certain graphs (for e.g. star graphs) \cite{teke2017uncertainty} \cite{chung1997spectral} suggests that the frequency components (especially those corresponding to sparse eigen vectors) correspond to signals in different regions of the graph.
-Thus a linear ordering might not best describe the underlying relationship between graph frequency components.
-We can attempt to establish a certain symmetry between graph-time and graph-frequency domains - in particular we can require that graph Fourier transform components themselves must reside on vertices of a (frequency domain) graph.
+By contrast, in GSP, even though the signal indices are assumed to be non-linearly ordered (i.e., described a graph), the graph frequencies (or eigenvectors) are usually assumed to be linearly ordered \cite{shuman2013emerging} \cite{ortega2018graph}, \cite{sandryhaila2014discrete}: this has consequences for defining frequency bands, smoothness, sampling patterns, and filtering schemes.
+However, a linear ordering might not best illustrate the underlying relationship between graph frequencies.
+Consider, for example, a grid graph as in Fig \ref{fig:Ordering_Grid}: the graph eigenvectors will have variation both in the horizontal and vertical directions.
+Thus a linear (or one-dimensional ordering) does not fully capture the graph frequency space \cite{saito2018can}.
+Moreover, the existence of sparse eigenvectors for certain graphs (for e.g. star graphs as in Fig \ref{fig:seq_orderL}) \cite{teke2017uncertainty} \cite{chung1997spectral} implies that the frequency components (especially those corresponding to these sparse eigenvectors) correspond to signals in different regions of the graph, suggesting a potential non-linear ordering of graph frequencies.

-Such a symmetry between time and frequency domains is captured by the concept of duality in traditional signal processing.
-Duality between time and frequency domains is an important property of Fourier transforms, and has been heavily used in discrete time analysis \cite{oppenheim1975digital}.
-Duality leads to the concept of Fourier transform pairs, and helps in applying algorithms developed for the time domain to frequency domain.
-In this work, we attempt to generalize the concept of duality to graph signal processing.
-In particular, we try to identify a pair of graphs $\G_1$ and $\G_2$ as duals - \emph{ideally}, for signals residing on the graph $\G_1$; their GFT resides on the dual graph $\G_2$, and applying GFT again gives us back the original signal on $\G_1$.

-In Section \ref{sec:duality} we discuss prior work on duality for graph signal processing, build towards a preliminary definition and discuss the key challenges.
-We then define the dualness of a pair of graphs $\G_1$ and $\G_2$, which measures how close $\G_1$ and $\G_2$ are to being duals.
-In section \ref{sec:algos}, we discuss algorithms to compute dualness under some assumptions.
-In section \ref{sec:experiments} we discuss some examples and simulation results.
-In section \ref{sec:future-work} we summarize the key limitations, possible generalizations and future directions.
-Our main contribution is a measure of dualness of a pair of graphs, some properties, and algorithms to compute the dualness.